New ACRES Opportunity

 Cohorts for Returning ACRES Participants

-ACRES Returners are all educators who have completed at least the Asking Purposeful Questions workshop and coaching sessions.
+ACRES Returners are all educators who have participated in an Asking Purposeful Questions or Ready, Set, Stem cohort and coaching sessions.
 Returners may complete the rest of the skills in any order.

 Developing STEM Identities and Making Career Connections

 How do you help youth recognize their connection to and role in STEM?
 How do you help youth learn about STEM careers?
 In this module, participants experience several easy to implement strategies, including a photo elicitation activity, learn about how youth forms STEM identities, and then learn how to conduct related activities with youth.